What do the different wireless modes of my router/AP mean ?

-Client mode – The radio interface is used to connect the internet-facing side of the router (i.e., the WAN) as a client to a remote accesspoint.
+Client mode - The radio interface is used to connect the internet-facing side of the router (i.e., the WAN) as a client to a remote access point.
 NAT or routing are performed between WAN and LAN, like in "normal" gateway or router mode.
-Use this mode, e.g., if your internet connection is provided by a remote accesspoint, and you want to connect a subnet of your own to it.
+Use this mode, e.g., if your internet connection is provided by a remote access point, and you want to connect a subnet of your own to it via Ethernet.

-Client Bridged mode – The radio interface is used to connect the LAN side of the router to a remote accesspoint.
+Client Bridged mode - The radio interface is used to connect the LAN side of the router to a remote access point over Wi-Fi.
 The LAN and the remote AP will be in the same subnet (This is called a "bridge" between two network segments).
 The WAN side of the router is unused and can be disabled.
-Use this mode, e.g., to make the router act as a "WLAN adapter" for a device connected to one of its LAN ethernet ports.
+Use this mode, e.g., to make the router act as a "WLAN adapter" for a device connected to one of its LAN Ethernet ports.

 Repeater - In general, a repeater simply regenerates a network signal in order to extend the range of the existing network infrastructure.
 A WLAN repeater does not physically connect by wire to any part of the network.
-Instead, it receives radio signals (802.11 frames) from an access point, end user device, or another repeater and retransmits the frames.
+Instead, it receives radio signals (802.11 frames) from an access point, end user device, or another repeater and retransmits the frames to client devices wirelessly.
 This makes it possible for a repeater located in between an access point and distant user to act as a relay for frames traveling back and forth between the user and the access point.
 This retransmitting of data typically halves the speed of the connection if same radios are used for both transmissions.